izhar-zix/algolia-project/README.md

   - The search results provide a link to the full quality version of the image e.g.: `https://www.littlebirdelectronics.com.au/assets/full/PL-2191.jpg`.
 This needs to be changed client side to `https://www.littlebirdelectronics.com.au/assets/thumb/PL-2191.jpg` where `full` has been replaced with `thumb`.
   - Images should preserve original aspect ratio.
 - The content from the `"sku"` key should should be included (where the price is in the attached example).
+- A maximum of 12 results should be shown at any time.

 ## Deliverables

-- Code should be checked into this repository
+- Code should be checked (in a working state) into this repository
-- A maximum of 12 results should be shown at any time.
 - Javascript and CSS files that achieve the above.

 ## Important Information

+- Index name: **lbe-products**
 - Application ID: **U34J99QLYK**
 - Search Only API Key: ***54ffd9b3efb53d49a130a7acdbe8742c***